Refund Bank Validation Failed in AY 2026-27: What to Check

 | Income Tax Department - Tax Credit Mismatch FAQs | Open source |

-Documents and evidence to keep ready
+Documents to have ready

-- Bank account proof
+- Bank account proof (passbook copy or cancelled cheque)

-- PAN-bank linkage status
+- PAN-bank linkage status from the portal

-- IFSC and account details
+- IFSC and complete account details

 - ITR acknowledgement

-- Confirm the correct assessment year is AY 2026-27 for FY 2025-26 income.
+| Confirm the correct assessment year is AY 2026-27 for FY 2025-26 income. | Wrong AY means the return may not be processed under the right cycle. |

-- Compare Form 16 or Form 16A with AIS, TIS, Form 26AS, bank records, and broker or business records where relevant.
+| Compare Form 16 or Form 16A with AIS, TIS, Form 26AS, and bank records. | Credits claimed but not reflected in portal records can cause demand or reduced refund. |

-- Thinking bank validation fixes tax-credit mismatch.
+- Assuming bank validation fixes a tax-credit mismatch — it does not.

 Useful MyeCA paths